A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Numerical results

 \paragraph{\textbf{Example 3}}

-This example aims to highlight the robustness of DCSNN to handle solving the elliptic interface problem (\ref{Eq:elliptic}) on an irregular domain.
-Since the proposed network is a mesh-free method (i.e., not constrained by the locations of training points), the implementation is indeed straightforward.
-Different from previous examples, in this case the domain is set to be irregular and enclosed by the polar curve $r(\theta) = 1 - 0.3\cos(5\theta)$.
+This example aims to highlight the robustness of DCSNN for handling the elliptic interface problem (\ref{Eq:elliptic}) on irregular domains.
+Since the proposed method is mesh-free (i.e., not constrained by the locations of training points), the implementation is indeed straightforward.
+Unlike the previous examples, here the domain is set to be irregular and enclosed by the polar curve $r(\theta) = 1 - 0.3\cos(5\theta)$.
 The embedded interface $\Gamma$ is also described by the polar curve, $r(\theta) = 0.4 - 0.2\cos(5\theta)$.
-We use $20$ neurons in the hidden layer (thus $N_p=101$), and randomly sampled training points with $(M, M_b, M_\Gamma) = (64, 32, 32)$.
-The result is shown in Fig.~\ref{Fig:EX3}.
-We see that the solution can be accurately predicted by DCSNN without paying extra numerical efforts.
-On the contrary, it can be difficult for traditional finite difference methods, such as IIM, to solve the problem on such irregular domain.
-Here, we emphasize that the irregular domain case can be properly handled in arbitrary dimensions without any substantial difficulty.
+We use $20$ neurons in the hidden layer (thus $N_p=101$) and randomly sample training points with $(M, M_b, M_\Gamma) = (64, 32, 32)$.
+The results are shown in Fig.~\ref{Fig:EX3}.
+Without paying extra numerical efforts, the DCSNN model can accurately predict the solution.
+On the contrary, it can be difficult for traditional finite difference methods, such as IIM, to solve in such a domain.
+Here, we emphasize that the irregular domains in arbitrary dimensions can be handled properly with no substantial difficulty.

 \paragraph{\textbf{Example 4}}